xuxiny17/oncoAnalysis/README.md

 name, x labels and y labels, if not given, the functions would use default values.

+The *runoncoAnalysis* is a shiny app launcher function which opens the shiny app for this R package.

-The package also contains two DNA sequencing data sets, called samplemutseq.rda and sampleseq.rda.
+The package also contains five DNA sequencing data sets, called samplemutseq.rda, sampleseq.rda, samplefalseseq.rda, sampleInsseq.rda and sampleDelseq.rda.
 Refer to package vignettes for more details.
 The current overview of the package is illustrated below.

 ![](./inst/extdata/Xinyi_X_A1.png)

 ## Contributions

 The author of the package is Xu Xinyi.
+The *fastaReader* function takes in fasta files and output DNA sequence characters if the sequence is valid.
 The *mutChecker* function takes in DNA sequence and generate detailed mutation information.
 The code for *mutChecker* function uses the loop creating and vector comparing ideas illustrated online (See *References* section for detailed documentation, no direct codes taken).
 The code for *mutTable* function uses the table creating ideas illustrated online to create a two way table.(See *References* section for detailed documentation, no direct codes taken).
+The codes for *runoncoAnalysis* function along with the codes in *app.R* R script are adapted and imitated the codes from the MPLNClust R package.

+The *fastaReader* function uses the read.fasta() function in `seqinr` R package to read the FASTA files.
 The *mutPlot* and *mutCompPlot* function make use of the `ggplot2` R package, and the plotting details imitated the tutorials online along with the technique of adding optional arguments to the functions (See *References* section for detailed documentation, no direct codes taken).
-To read in FASTA files, the package would depend on `seqinr` R package.

 ## References